FAQ: Maltese Citizenship

 - You were born abroad and you are of Maltese descent.

 The above lists are non-exhaustive.
-For a complete list of criteria for the different programmes, kindly contact Liana Falzon, ACT’s partner in charge of residency and citizenship on [email protected].
+For a complete list of criteria for the different programs, kindly contact Liana Falzon, ACT’s partner in charge of residency and citizenship on [email protected].

 The main applicant is required to provide proof of the following: (a) acquisition or lease of immovable property; (b) contribution to the National Development and Social Fund; (c) an investment in stocks, bonds or debentures.
 For more detailed information about the thresholds established for each of the above-mentioned criteria, we invite you to visit our website www.act.com.mt and read the IIP factsheet.
 You may also wish to contact Liana Falzon, ACT’s partner in charge of residency and citizenship on [email protected].